tsutarou10/PRML/latent_dirichlet_allocation/README.md

 Source codes for Latent Dirichlet Allocation
  ---

-I upload source codes and figures for LDA. a generative probabilistic model for collections of discrete data such as text corpora.
+I upload source codes and figures for Latent Dirichlet Allocation (LDA).
-Latent Dirichlet Allocation (LDA) is a generative probabilistic model for text corpora.
+LDA is a generative probabilistic model for text corpora.
 I upload the program I have implemented for my study.

 Libraries Used